 4. What are the challenges in diagnosing schizophrenia in children?

 Diagnosing schizophrenia in children is difficult because of the overlap of symptoms with other disorders, such as autism and ADHD.
-Children's natural imaginative play and difficulty articulating experiences complicate the process of differentiating the early signs of schizophrenia and normal childhood behavior.
+Children's natural imaginative play and difficulty articulating experiences complicate the process of differentiating the early signs of schizophrenia in children and normal childhood behavior.

 5. What support is available for families of children with schizophrenia?